In US meeting, Philippines says it will assert South China Sea rights

 The officials spoke at a meeting between US and Philippines defense and foreign secretaries and their national security advisers, a day after leaders of the US, Japan and the Philippines met at the White House to push back against Beijing’s increased pressure on Manila.

-“We are determined to assert our sovereign rights, especially within our economic – exclusive economic zone,” Manalo said.
+“We are determined to assert our sovereign rights, especially within our exclusive economic zone,” Manalo said.

 He said he hoped Friday’s meeting would allow Washington and the Philippines to better coordinate their responses on the diplomatic and defense and security fronts.